Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 After a brief pause, press and maintain pressure on the power button (for iPhones 8 and previous) or the side button (for iPhones X and later) until the Apple logo displays in the middle of the screen.

-Turn iMessage Off And Back On
+Turn off iMessage before Turning it Back On

 Check For An iOS Update